Le Boquet, Pont-Farcy, Normandy, France

 ccording to Roger Savary in 2011, this group photograph was taken at the marriage of his parents Monsieur & Mme Savary.
 To the right are farm buildings of Le Colombier, Pont-Farcy, opposite the house that Roger inherited from his parents.
 In the background can be seen the roof of Calambier which, by 2011, had long been the home of Henri Letellier.

 However, this copy of the photograph was found half hidden at nearby Le Boquet in 2011.
-The explanation seems to be that Marie Cordhomme (née Goddard) appears in the image as one of the cooks (in a white apron seated second from left in the front row).
-The fact that Marie had preserved this picture along with her own marriage photograph suggests that the Savary marriage was an important event in her life.
+The explanation seems to be that Marie Cordhomme's mother Léontine (née Laurent) appears in the image as one of the cooks (in a white apron seated second from left in the front row).
+The fact that Marie had preserved this picture along with her own marriage photograph suggests that the Savary marriage was an important event in her life and perhaps she too is among the guests in the picture.

 T